mattermost/mattermost-test-management/data/test-cases/channels/mark-as-unread/mark-channel-unread2.md

 steps_hashed: null
 ---

-## The latest post should appear unread after marking the channel as unread with alt-left-click on channel sidebar item
+## The latest post should appear unread after marking the channel as unread with alt/option+left-click on channel sidebar item

 ---